ucla-wi17-cs174a/a1-YaacovTarko/README.md

 Extra credit:
 1) Instance each cube from the same geometry data:
-I'm not sure if my solution counts as doing this.
-Instead of hard-coding the locations of each cube, I hard-coded the location of a cube around the origin and then transformed each cube's location based on which side of the x,y, and z axes it was on.
+Instead of hard-coding the locations of each cube, I hard-coded the location of one cube at the origin and then transformed each cube's location based on which side of the x, y, and z axes it was on.